franze-dev/Planet-Destroyer/README.md

 ## About me

 I am a college student who's actively learning how to develop videogames!
+You can find me on [Itch.io](https://gensofi24.itch.io/) or contact me on [Instagram](https://www.instagram.com/s.alvarezz_/)

 ## Download Game